gmitch215/.github/docs/CONTRIBUTING.md

 ## Pull Requeset Process
 1.)
 Ensure that the pull request is at the correct branch you want to merge in.

 2.)
-Ensure that your new code has been tested on a Maven Compiler, your specified Minecraft Version(s), and whatever JDK the latest version supports (currently **JDK 17**)
+Ensure that your new code has been tested and works properly.

 3.)
 Confirm that the code is ready to be merged along with any documentation you intend to include.